vg2357io/docAbiertaValentiGamez/docs/apps-suite/README.md

 ## English

-Apps Suite is a suite of applications that allows you to create, publish, and manage content on the web.
+Apps Suite is a set of applications that allows to create, publish, and manage content on the web within a private network.
+The system enables to create and maintain websites, online stores, PDFs, presentations, mobile apps, and other content using a simple text document.
+Through a role-based system, the owner or their employees can securely and efficiently manage content and the private data of users or clients.

 Ariadna is a private network of apps, similar to those of Google, Meta, or Apple, but with open access.